AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

 * Select from the following Adaptive Video encoding or single-encoding presets:

-  * **[!UICONTROL 16:9 Adaptive Video]** - Create 16:9 aspect ratio videos for delivery to desktops, mobile (iPhone, iPad, Android&trade;), and tablets (iPad, Android&trade;), optimized with the resolution and bit rate that best matches the viewer's connection speed.
+  * **[!UICONTROL 16:9 Adaptive Video]**: Create 16:9 aspect ratio videos for delivery to desktops, mobile (iPhone, iPad, Android&trade;), and tablets (iPad, Android&trade;), optimized with the resolution and bit rate that best matches the viewer's connection speed.

-  * **[!UICONTROL 4:3 Adaptive Video]** - Create 4:3 aspect ratio videos for delivery to desktops, mobile (iPhone, iPad, Android&trade;), and tablets (iPad, Android&trade;), optimized with the resolution and bit rate that best matches the viewer's connection speed.
+  * **[!UICONTROL 4:3 Adaptive Video]**: Create 4:3 aspect ratio videos for delivery to desktops, mobile (iPhone, iPad, Android&trade;), and tablets (iPad, Android&trade;), optimized with the resolution and bit rate that best matches the viewer's connection speed.

-  * **[!UICONTROL Adaptive Video]** - A single-encoding preset that works with any aspect ratio to create videos for delivery to mobile, tablet, and desktop.
+  * **[!UICONTROL Adaptive Video]**: A single-encoding preset that works with any aspect ratio to create videos for delivery to mobile, tablet, and desktop.
 Uploaded source videos that are encoded with this preset are set with a fixed height.
 However, the width automatically scales to preserve the video's aspect ratio.

       This flexibility of having an "Auto-scale" is also available by default when you create your own custom video encoding preset.

       See [Add or edit a video encoding preset](uploading-encoding-videos.md#adding_or_editing_a_video_encoding_preset).

-  * **[!UICONTROL Adaptive Video Encoding (16:9 or 4:3)]** - Create both 16:9 and 4:3 aspect ratio videos for delivery to desktops, mobile (iPhone, iPad, Android&trade;), and tablets (iPad, Android&trade;).
+  * **[!UICONTROL Adaptive Video Encoding (16:9 or 4:3)]**: Create both 16:9 and 4:3 aspect ratio videos for delivery to desktops, mobile (iPhone, iPad, Android&trade;), and tablets (iPad, Android&trade;).
 All optimized with the resolution and bit rate that best matches the viewer's connection speed.

       See [Adaptive Video Encoding (16:9 or 4:3) video presets](application-setup.md#adaptive_video_encoding_16_9_or_4_3_video_presets).